Published on 26 Apr 2022

 Some patients may experience difficulty leaving the home due to problems with mobility, such as the home being located on a non-lift landing level, having steps at the entrance to the home, or having medical equipment that requires them to stay in place.
 Our care team can visit your loved one at home to help them through the stroke recovery process.

 With Home Therapy, we can tailor a rehabilitation plan that includes exercises to maximise mobility, strength, speech and swallowing skills after a stroke.
-Patients can also see our doctors and private nurses for medical checkups and post-surgery nursing procedures.
+This includes:

 Patients who are able to leave the home and visit rehabilitation centres can benefit from Day Rehabilitation services where they can attend therapy sessions to regain functions and manage post-stroke symptoms.
 Seniors living with mild stroke may also be suitable for regular Senior Day Care, where they can take part in physical activities and stay socially connected.